GitUser123123123/Traccar-Suckless/README.md

 # Traccar-Suckless
-!YOU NEED IP OF YOUR TAILSCALE PC, NOT PHYSICAL (if isn't general network)!
+!YOU NEED IP OF YOUR TAILSCALE PC, NOT PHYSICAL (if isn't general network), GEOLOCATION CAN'T BE 100% NEAT!

 This is Traccar.
 But way easier.